Skip to content

 chatto keys import keys.backup -c chatto.toml

-1. Restore the data backup
+1. Restore the backup

 Terminal window